Trouble in Mind (song): Recordings

 Blues historian Gerard Herzhaft identifies "Trouble in Mind" as a blues standard "that has been recorded over and over again in jazz, blues, and pop".
 In 1924, Thelma La Vizzo was the first to record the tune, with Jones accompanying her on piano.

 Two years later, Bertha "Chippie" Hill recorded it, with Jones and Louis Armstrong on cornet (sometimes identified as trumpet).
 In a review of Hill's 1926 rendition by early jazz critic Rudi Blesh, he noted "poetically and musically it is of rare order ...
 The voice sings in high register, except for the downward cadences which end the phrases; the taut, muted trumpet is very blue in tone; underneath, the piano is simple and rich".
 In 2020, the Blues Foundation inducted Hill's rendition into the Blues Hall of Fame as a "Classic of Blues Recording".

 When Georgia White recorded the song in 1936, she also was accompanied by Jones on piano, and by a guitarist and bassist.
 According to Big Bill Broonzy, her performances beginning in 1929 with Jimmie Noone helped to popularize the piece long before she recorded it.
 (Note: Broonzy recorded the song several times and a solo performance with vocal and guitar is included on Trouble in Mind (2000), a collection of some of his 1956–1957 recordings by Smithsonian Folkways.)

 In 1952, Dinah Washington recorded "Trouble in Mind", which was released shortly after her rendition of "Wheel of Fortune".
 Hers was the first recording of the song to reach the record charts, peaking at number four on the Billboard Rhythm & Blues chart.
 Reviews from 1952 welcomed her return to a blues singing-style after pop-oriented songs, such as "Wheel of Fortune".

 Nina Simone also scored a hit with it in 1961, when her recording reached numbers 11 on the R&B chart and 92 on the Billboard Hot 100 singles chart.
 Several additional recordings by Simone are in release, including a live performance from the 1960 Newport Jazz Festival (Nina Simone at Newport) and a more intimate small-combo studio version from 1965 (Pastel Blues).
-In a review of the 1965 Antibes-Juan-les-Pins Jazz Festival in France, Billboard noted her performance of "Trouble in Mind" as "the blues at its most compelling and featured such unorthodox lyrical variations as 'Gonna let the 2:19 train and barbiturates ease my troubled mind'".
+In a review of the 1965 Antibes–Juan-les-Pins Jazz Festival in France, Billboard noted her performance of "Trouble in Mind" as "the blues at its most compelling and featured such unorthodox lyrical variations as 'Gonna let the 2:19 train and barbiturates ease my troubled mind'".

+Marianne Faithfull recorded the song for the neo-noir film Trouble in Mind (film) in 1985.

 A 2011 live recording from Levon Helm and Mavis Staples appears on the 2022 album Carry Me Home.